Typescript Polymorphism with examples

 }

-if we inject the implementation class MongoDBConnection into a constructor. we have a tightly coupled system that cannot be extended for future implementations.
+If we were to inject the implementation class MongoDBConnection into the constructor, we’d have a tightly coupled system that cannot be extended for future implementations.